Skip to Main Content

 Sometimes, foreign objects are ingested or can get stuck inside a cat's or dog's body.

-Whether your pet has eaten an object they shouldn't have or an accident has left them injured, we can perform foreign body surgery to remove it.
+Whether your pet has eaten an object they shouldn't have or an accident has left them injured, we can remove it with surgery.

 • Wounds